Staying in an EU Country without permission|

 For how long can I be detained?

 The detention period will be as short as possible and is generally limited to a maximum period of six months.
-In exceptional cases, detention will be allowed for a maximum of 18 months.
+In exceptional cases, and notably if you do not cooperate on your return, detention will be allowed for a maximum period of 18 months.

 The rights of migrants waiting to be sent back home